the-vampiire/vamp-log/README.md

 - A piece of code that I am proud of from today
   - [embedded in the page and collapsible]

+[NOTES]
+- Additional notes for the daily log entry

 2) I can view my previous logs in a continuous timeline
 - The first item in the timeline will display the log from the previous day